 Q: Is Riyadh safe?

-A: It is not uncommon in New York City to hear gunshots, be harassed on the street (women are common victims to this), see drug dealing and/or drug paraphernalia on the street, be robbed (or know someone who has been), get your car window smashed in, etc. From what I have experienced and seen here in Riyadh, the city is very safe in terms of crime.
+A: It is not uncommon in New York City to hear gunshots, be harassed on the street (women are common victims of this), see drug dealing and/or drug paraphernalia on the street, be robbed (or know someone who has been), get your car window smashed in, etc. From what I have experienced and seen here in Riyadh, the city is very safe in terms of crime.
 Road safety is another story!
-It is not uncommon to see young drivers speeding down the street and intentionally hitting the breaks in order to squeal out and spin their car around.
+It is not uncommon to see young drivers speeding down the street and intentionally hitting the brakes in order to squeal out and spin their cars around.
 The speed bumps do not seem to slow down these drivers, it’s seen as more of a challenge.
-Working in a rehabilitation hospital and seeing the majority of the patients being victims of motor vehicle accidents and not being victims of violent crimes speaks to the seriousness of the traffic safety issues.
+Working in a rehabilitation hospital and seeing the majority of the patients being victims of motor vehicle accidents and not being victims of violent crimes speaks to the seriousness of traffic safety issues.

 About living in Riyadh